Install

 client.x.tweets.create returns tweet.tweetId for confirmed posts or the pending write fields above when confirmation is still running. client.x.media.upload returns media.mediaId for DM attachments, and client.x.dm.send returns dm.messageId for support tickets, CRM records, queue jobs, or agent memory.

-Each tweet or reply write costs 10 credits.
+Text-only tweet and reply writes cost 10 credits.
+Tweet media adds 2 credits per started MB across attached files.
 Uploading media costs 10 credits, and sending the DM costs 10 credits.
 Do not pass uploaded media.mediaId values to client.x.tweets.create; that method uses media with public media URLs.

 Useful endpoints: